albertojulian/mada-driver-assistant/README.md

 for MADA: person, car, bus, bicycle, truck, motorcycle.
 - **GTSDB (German Traffic Sign Detection Benchmark)**: composed of images and annotations of more than 40 traffic sign classes, and some of them have been selected for MADA: speed limits, stop, give way, roundabout, pedestrian crossing...
-- **DFG-TSD (DFG Traffic Sign Dataset; DFG is a Slovenian company)**: includes more than 200 traffic sign classes, from which some have been selected to complement those less represented in GTSDB or not included: some speed limits, dead end street, no left turn, no right turn, no priority.
+- **DFG-TSD (DFG Traffic Sign Dataset; DFG is a Slovenian company)**: includes more than 200 Traffic sign classes, some of which have been selected to complement those less represented in GTSDB or not included: some speed limits, dead end street, no left turn, no right turn, no priority.
 - **S2TLD (SJTU Small Traffic Light Detection; SJTU is Shanghai Jiao Tong University)**: provides traffic light images and annotations, with separate types for red, green and yellow lights.